splinesreticulating/WellSaid/README.md

 - **Messages Not Loading**: Ensure you've set the correct `PARTNER_PHONE` in your `.env` file
 - **Permission Issues**: WellSaid needs access to your Messages database.
 Make sure Terminal/your editor has Full Disk Access in System Preferences > Security & Privacy
-- **OpenAI API Errors**: Check that your API key is valid and you have sufficient credits
 - **No Partner Messages**: The app will only show conversations where your partner has responded
+- **"Error generating summary / trouble generating a response" messages**: Check that your API key is valid and you have sufficient credits

 ## Acknowledgements